ddewaele/nestjs-testing/README.md

 If you want to run the REST backend on AWS you'll need to deploy a DynamoDB table.

-Take a look at https://github.com/ddewaele/cdk-simple-dynamodb
+Take a look at my [cdk-simple-dynamodb](https://github.com/ddewaele/cdk-simple-dynamodb) repository for a quick way to deploy a DynamoDB table in your account.

 ## Setting up a local DynamoDB

-If you don't want to rely on AWS you can spinup a local dynamodb via [docker compose](./docker-compose.yml)
+If you don't want to rely on AWS you can spin-up a local dynamodb via this [docker compose](./docker-compose.yml)

 ```
 services: